-- o issuance of 150,000 units, each consisting of a \$1,000 principal amount of 13.5% senior subordinated note (the Series A Note Offering) and one warrant to purchase 3.942 shares of common stock of Holdings; - o borrowings by the Company of \$162.0 million under a new senior secured credit facility; - o an equity investment of \$92.4 million in Holdings; - o senior discount debentures with warrants issued by Holdings for \$37.6 million; and - o subordinated discount note issued by Holdings to Bausch & Lomb for \$43.0 million.
+- issuance of 150,000 units, each consisting of a \$1,000 principal amount of 13.5% senior subordinated note (the Series A Note Offering) and one warrant to purchase 3.942 shares of common stock of Holdings; - o borrowings by the Company of \$162.0 million under a new senior secured credit facility; - o an equity investment of \$92.4 million in Holdings; - o senior discount debentures with warrants issued by Holdings for \$37.6 million; and - o subordinated discount note issued by Holdings to Bausch & Lomb for $43.0\ \text{million}.$

 The Series A Note Offering (the "Notes") will mature on October 1, 2009.
 The Notes will not be redeemable at the issuers' option prior to October 1, 2004.
 Thereafter, the Notes will be subject to redemption at any time at the option of the issuer at redemption prices set forth in the Notes.
 Interest on the Notes will accrue at the rate of 13.5% per annum and will be payable semi-annually in arrears on October 1 and April 1 of each year, commencing on April 1, 2000.
 The payment of principal and interest on the Notes will be subordinated in right to the prior payment of all Senior Debt, as defined.
-The senior secured credit facility includes a \$40 million term loan A facility, \$120 million term loan B facility and a \$30 million revolving credit facility.
-The term loan A facility will mature on October 1, 2005, the term loan B facility will mature on October 1, 2007 and the revolving credit facility will mature on October 1, 2005.
-Interest on the term loan A, term loan B and revolving credit facility will accrue at either a base rate plus 1.75% or LIBOR plus 3.0%, at the Company's option (8.5%, 9.25% and 8.5%, respectively, at September 29, 1999) per annum and will be paid quarterly in arrears commencing on December 30, 1999.
+The senior secured credit facility includes a \$40 million term loan A facility, a \$120 million term loan B facility and a \$30 million revolving credit facility.
+The term loan A facility will mature on October 1, 2005, the term loan B facility will mature on October 1, 2007 and the revolving credit facility will mature on October 1, 2007 and the revolving credit facility will mature on October 1, 2007 and the revolving credit facility will mature on October 1, 2005, the term loan B and revolving credit facility will accrue at either a base rate plus 1.75% or LIBOR plus 3.0%, at the Company's option (8.5%, 9.25% and 8.5%, respectively, at September 29, 1999) per annum and will be paid quarterly in arrears commencing on December 30, 1999.
 A commitment fee in an amount equal to 0.50% per annum on the daily average unused portion of the revolving credit facility will be paid quarterly in arrears.
 Upon the occurrence of a change in control, as defined, the issuer will be obligated to make an offer to each holder of the Notes to repurchase all or any part of such holders' Notes at an offer price in cash equal to 101% of the principal amount thereof, plus accrued and unpaid interest.
 Restrictions under the Notes include some sales of assets, some payments of dividends and incurrence of debt, and limitations on some mergers and transactions with affiliates.
 With respect to the Notes and the senior secured credit facility, the Company will be required to maintain some financial ratios and covenants.
-The senior discount debentures accrete from their original issue price of \$37.6 million to \$82.3 million by October 1, 2004.
-Thereafter, interest is payable in cash.
-The senior discount debentures mature on April 1, 2010.
-The senior discount debentures contain covenants and events of default substantially similar to those contained in the Notes.
-The subordinated discount note accretes at the rate of 12% prior to October 1, 2004 and thereafter at 15% to an aggregate principal amount of \$175.3 million at maturity on October 1, 2010.
-The subordinated discount notes are subject to mandatory redemption upon a change of control at the option of the holder thereof and are subject to redemption at Holding's option at any time.
+The senior discount debentures with warrants bear interest at 15.5% and mature on October 1, 2010.
+The subordinated discount note bears interest at 12.0% in years one through five and at 15% in years six through eleven, and mature on September 29, 2010.